olayasturias/olayasturias.github.io/_posts/2023-09-30-the-cpp-diaries-2.md

 For this project I will be using the **JETSON AGX ORIN DEVELOPER KIT**.
 Some things to take into account about this board:
 - It is an ARM64 architecture.
+- It has Ubuntu 20.04 installed
+- It comes with the Nvidia Jetpack 5.1.2

 # 1. Setting up the driver
 Inivation provides instructions for the Ubuntu packages (for Ubuntu 20.04 in my case) [in their official website](https://inivation.gitlab.io/dv/dv-docs/docs/getting-started.html).
 However, the apt installation did not work: The Orin comes with CuDNN 8.0, which requires OpenCV >= 4.4, and the apt dv-runtime-dev installation is looking for OpenCV 4.2.
 Therefore, we've installed the libraries from source.
 For that, we will need to download the DV repos in our favourite folder (for me, `$HOME/dev`).
 Let's go one by one: